Police and Crime Panel

 - Appoint a Chief Constable

-The panel is hosted by Kent County Council and is a joint committee with Medway Council and 12 District Councils.
+The panel is hosted by Kent County Council and is a joint committee with Medway Council and the 12 district/borough councils.